Benjamin Franklin (2002 TV series): Episode 1: Let the Experiment Be Made

-His first 47 years, a period that saw the birth of the Enlightenment.
-Franklin took this intellectual revolution to heart, writing aphorisms based on it for the publication he founded, “Poor Richard's Almanack,” and making significant contributions to his fellow Philadelphians, contributions which included the ideas of public libraries and a volunteer fire department.
+Franklin's first 47 years, a period that saw the birth of the Enlightenment.
+He took this intellectual revolution to heart, writing aphorisms based on it for the publication he founded, Poor Richard's Almanack.
+Franklin made significant contributions to his fellow Philadelphians, contributions which included the ideas of public libraries and a volunteer fire department.
 Richard Easton plays Franklin; Colm Feore narrates.